10 Pointers Show You Need to Change Your Abrasive Disc

 - Eliminates sharp edges and burrs from metal after machining.

-SIGNS TO REPLACE YOUR ABRASIVE DISCS
+WHEN TO CHANGE YOUR ABRASIVE DISCS?

 1. DECREASED EFFICIENCY IN CUTTING OR GRINDING